aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 2.1.0 ####
+- New features
+	- Implement Bulk profile creation to add multiple profiles at once and choose the folder for each discovered server resource (calendar, addressbook and task).
+	- Query supported-calendar-component-set and filter out VEVENT and VTODO resources for autodisovery.
+- Bug fixes
+	- add functionality to cope with multiple groups with the same name for Google Contacts API.
+	- Restore old CalendarUrl when Google Autodiscovery has error or was cancelled.
+	- Map ResponseStatus default to NEEDS-ACTION in MapParticipation1To2 to avoid exception.
 #### 2.0.2 ####
 - New features
 	- Improve event mapping of TRANSP and STATUS to Outlook BusyStatus. (contributed by Florian Saller).